MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-launch.md

   cd /opt/microsoft/mlserver/9.2.1/o16n
   sudo dotnet Microsoft.MLServer.Utils.AdminUtil/Microsoft.MLServer.Utils.AdminUtil.dll
   ```

+Also read about the [command-line switches](#switch)  to the administration utility.

-## Administration utility in R Server 9.1
+## R Server 9.1: Administration utility

 These instructions describe how to launch the Administrator Utility on Machine Learning Server 9.1.